What is Repeat Buyer Ratio, why it is better than NRR, and how to improve it

 RBR is not a replacement for NRR.
 You should definitely track both and there is no good reason why you shouldn’t.
 Here are what the different combinations of these two metrics say about your SaaS business.

-Your customers continue to buy more or not churn, but they don’t buy from you again.
-You have high NRR because your product is hard to get rid of due to technical, cost, or bureaucratic reasons.
+High NRR (> 100%) | Hostage Product Your customers continue to buy more or not churn, but they don’t buy from you again.
+You have high NRR because your product is hard to get rid of due to technical, cost, or bureaucratic reasons. | “Love It” Product You have a great product that not only customers spend more money with you over time, but they also buy you again when they move on. |

-Your product has high customer satisfaction, and they buy it repeatedly, but you need to add features and products to grow existing customers.
+Low NRR | Bad Product Your customers just don’t like your product.
+They churn and they won’t buy from you again. | One-And-Done Product Your product has high customer satisfaction, and they buy it repeatedly, but you need to add features and products to grow existing customers. |

-Low RBRHigh RBR (> 15%)
+Low RBR | High RBR (> 15%) |

 Repeat Purchase Ratio is important to measure even if you already measure NPS.
 NPS is opinion based and has some challenges built in.
 NPS has a nonlinear scale that is often not intuitive, causing reviewers to give a lower rating that does not accurately reflect their advocacy.
 There are also just some people that believe that God only gets a seven. 🙂 In contrast, RBR is hard data.
 The best feedback is when customers vote with their dollars.